-- 193. If issued, the licence would require the licence holder to immediately report any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the field trial. - 194.
-A number of written notices would also be required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
-The notices include: - expected and actual dates of planting - details of areas planted to the GMOs - expected dates of flowering - expected and actual dates of harvest and cleaning after harvest - details of inspection activities.
+193. The licence requires the licence holder to immediately report any of the following to the Regulator:

+- any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the field trial.

+194. A number of written notices are also required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
+The notices include:

+- expected and actual dates of planting

+- details of areas planted to the GMOs

+- expected dates of flowering

+- expected and actual dates of harvest and cleaning after harvest

+- details of inspection activities.